UFOCaptCody/COVID-19_DATA_ANALYSIS/README.md

 This repository contains a data analysis project that analyzes COVID-19 data to gain insights into the pandemic trends and patterns.
 It includes data preprocessing, exploratory data analysis, and visualizations.

 ## Dataset
 The COVID-19 dataset used for this analysis can be found in the `data/` folder.
-The data is sourced from [XYZ Dataset Source].
+The data is sourced from OurWorldInData.com.

 ## How to Run
 1. Clone this repository to your local machine.